-During 2023, the UK government announced that the free-standing tax charge that applies to authorised surplus payments to sponsoring employers of a registered defined benefit pension scheme will reduce from 35% to 25%, from 6 April 2024.
-The provision was not substantively enacted at the balance sheet date, however its implementation is expected to reduce the deferred tax liabilities of the company by approximately £51m.
+During 2023, the UK government announced that the free-standing tax charge that applies to authorised surplus payments to sponsoring employers of a registered defined benefit pension scheme would reduce from 35% to 25%, from 6 April 2024.
+The provision was substantively enacted on 11 March 2024.
+Its implementation has reduced the deferred tax liabilities of the company by approximately £51m.